jilliananderson/astroblog/src/pages/posts/my-oddly-specific-brain-triggers.md

 What time is it? --> Time for you to GET A WATCH

 I love dad jokes.
 I'm a founding member of the #dad-jokes channel in my company slack.
-I can never, ever resist making this joke, to the point that it's practically a reflex.
+I can never, ever resist making this joke.
+This is the most reflex-like of all my trained responses.

 [^1]: Yes, Dallas is really the name of the town, despite it almost certainly being founded after Dallas, Texas.
 One of the things you learn by listening to the history of a bunch of small towns is that nobody who was founding towns in the US had a single creative bone in their body.
 Lots of "New {X}town" and "{Founder's name}sville"s.